The-Steambird/charlotte/README.md

 | Option   | `--update`               | `-u`      | Check GitHub for a newer release and update.                                                                                                   |
 | Option   | `--version`              | `-v`      | Print the Charlotte version and exit.                                                                                                          |

-When neither `--crf`, `--preset`, nor `--x265-params` is set, the following x265 params are applied automatically:
+When `-vs` option is used, if neither `--crf`, `--preset`, nor `--x265-params` is set, the following x265 params are applied
+automatically:

 ```
 keyint=300:min-keyint=30:no-open-gop=1:ref=6:bframes=8:lookahead-slices=0:rc-lookahead=60:aq-mode=3:aq-strength=0.75:qcomp=0.72:cbqpoffs=-2:crqpoffs=-2:no-cutree=1:rd=4:psy-rd=2.0:psy-rdoq=1.7:max-merge=5:no-strong-intra-smoothing=1:tskip=1:deblock=-2,-2:no-sao=1:no-sao-non-deblock=1
 ```

+These options are highly optimized for video quality, I do not recommend changing it unless you have strong video encoding knowledge.

 Setting `--crf` or `--preset` suppresses these params, letting x265 use its own defaults for everything else.
 To combine custom crf/preset with custom x265 params, use `--x265-params` explicitly (it always takes full precedence).

 ## Build From Source